0

 Brake clearance is the most common hidden problem in sport rim purchases.
 A wheel might fit on the hub but touch the caliper under hard braking, when the caliper flexes slightly, or when a balancing weight is in the wrong position.

-The proper way to check: provide the brake caliper dimensions or let the wheel shop measure them.
+To check it properly, provide the brake caliper dimensions or let the wheel shop measure them.
 LFI uses spoke profile templates and brake envelope data before production.
-The question to ask any seller is: “Can you confirm brake clearance before I commit to the order?”
+The question to ask is simple: “Can you confirm brake clearance before I commit to the order?”

 Sport rim prices in Singapore range from under SGD 200 per wheel for basic cast rims to well over SGD 1,000 per wheel for fully forged monoblock wheels.
-The difference is not just the material.
-It is the engineering time spent confirming fitment for your specific car, the machining accuracy (hub-centric bore, true PCD, correct offset), the load testing documentation, the finish quality and warranty, and the local support if something goes wrong.
+The price difference should cover more than material.

 Selected LFI forged wheel families start from SGD 560 per wheel.
-That price includes the fitment consultation, the load target review, the brake clearance check, and the wheel itself, specified to your car before production starts.
+That includes fitment consultation, load target review, brake clearance checking, and a wheel specification confirmed before production starts.

-The best sport rim for your Singapore car is the one that fits correctly, carries the right load, clears your brakes, supports your tyres, and was actually engineered for your platform rather than picked from a catalogue.
-The brand name on the center cap matters far less than whether the person selling it can answer these questions.
+The best sport rim for your car is the one that fits correctly, carries the right load, clears the brakes, supports the tyres, and suits the way the car is driven.
+The name on the centre cap matters less than whether those checks have been done properly.

 Ready to spec your sport rims?